Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/PlayAKmlTour/README.md

 ## Use case

 KML, the file format used by Google Earth, supports creating tours, which can control the viewpoint of the scene, hide and show content, and play audio.
 Tours allow you to easily share tours of geographic locations, which can be augmented with rich multimedia.
-Runtime allows you to consume these tours using a simple API.
+The ArcGIS Maps SDK for Qt allows you to consume these tours using a simple API.

 ## How to use the sample